pith/.emacs.d/README.md

 ## List of installed packages

-Packages are installed with `use-package.el`, if you want to see the list of installed packages go look at `load-packages.el`.
+Packages are installed with `use-package.el`, if you want to see the list of package installed go look at `load-packages.el`.

 ## Useful key binding
 This is just a start.
 But here is the list of useful key binding I don't want to forget.
 Those I already forgot, will appear later.